By Team Broady

 This is why the FriendshipCircle is a cause so close to my heart.
 I want every person with special needs to feel like my sister Jasmin feels every time she walks in those doors.
 I want them to feel part of a loving community.

 By Mark Broady

 Like most West Islanders, the neighbourhood pool is where we spent our days gathered with our neighbours to enjoy the summer.
-Catherine and I have fond memories of moving up in the swimming programme when we were kids, and working as lifeguards when we were teenagers.
-That's why supporting our neighbourhood pools and aquatic programmes is a natural fit for us... not to mention, hosting BBQs and parties at the pools is an absolute blast!
+Sean, Catherine & I have fond memories of moving up in the swimming programme at our local pool when we were kids and Catherine & I worked as lifeguards when we were teenagers.
+Libby was a volunteer on the executive and also worked at swim meets.during those years.
+That is why supporting our neighbourhood pools and aquatic programmes ........... not to mention hosting BBQ's and parties at the pools is so much fun!